Cataract Eye Surgery

 Antibiotic drops and steroid or nonsteroidal drops are used in the eye postoperatively.
 You will be seen on postoperative day one to evaluate the eye.
 As with any surgery, complications can occur, and there is a possibility of hemorrhage or infection.

-After cataract surgery the cataract does not return.
-However, one out of three people may experience a blurring of their vision after cataract surgery.
+After laser cataract surgery the cataract does not return.
+However, one out of three people may experience a blurring of their vision after laser cataract surgery.
 This can occur anywhere from weeks, months, to years after the procedure.
 This occurs from an opacification of the posterior capsule.
-This can usually be treated in the office using a laser, taking less than 10 minutes.
+This can usually be treated in the office, taking less than 10 minutes.